evmts/tevm-monorepo/examples/next/README.md

 # Configuration

-EVMts requires two pieces of configuration to get started.
+Evmts requires two pieces of configuration to get started.

 1. TypeScript configuration

 `@evmts/ts-plugin` is configured in the [tsconfig.json](./tsconfig.json).
-EVMts uses this configuration to configure the addresses, solc version etc.
+Evmts uses this configuration to configure the addresses, solc version etc.

 2. Bundler configuration